aalbaali/aalbaali.github.io/posts/2023/03/20-rotations-averaging.md

 However, from our understanding of headings, we know that $\theta_{1}$ and $\theta_{2}$ point in the same direction, hence they are *same* heading, and the distance should actually be $0$.

 Many areas of mathematics rely on the notion of *distance*.
-For example, the notion of distance always appears in calculus, which in turn is all over smooth optimization theory used in many engineering applications.
+For example, the notion of distance always appears in calculus, which in turn is used all over smooth optimization theory, which used in many engineering applications.
 As such, having the correct notion of distance is important before using such mathematical tools.

 ### Bounding the number line